qrbounty/qrbounty.github.io/_posts/2019-12-26-minecraft-jars.md

 What if we got an example of a mod designed for 1.15 that *does* work?
 We just need to find a mod that collects player coordinates properly.
 Luckily there's a perfect mod out there for us: the alpha version of a 1.15 release of [TorchBowMod][6].
 To be fair I checked out probably 5 other mods before encountering TorchBowMod.
 Either way, let's forge ahead.

 - Grab the "TorchBowMod" .jar file
-- Use 7zip to pop open the .jar file and extract `mod\torchbowmod\TorcchBow.class` to a working directory.
+- Use 7zip to pop open the .jar file and extract `mod\torchbowmod\TorchBow.class` to a working directory.
-- Load `mod\torchbowmod\TorcchBow.class` in Dirty Joe
+- Load `mod\torchbowmod\TorchBow.class` in Dirty Joe
 - Look around functionality that looks like coordinate gathering.
 - There are only 10 or so methods so examine each one, looking for the pattern of three fields being accessed.
 - In "func_77615_a" of TorchBow.class (the same name of the broken method in our other mod!) we see a very similar pattern followed by the same sound event of the other mod.